cyberlawlibrary/Civil-Procedure-10th-Ed/README.md

 # TO USE

-Go to the green button in the top right & click on "download zip".
+To get a copy of this ebook, go to the green button in the top right & click on "download zip".
 Unzip the file.
-You should see an html file for the whole book, a folder with html files for each chapter, and then a number of other files that help your browser style the book's appearance and insert images.
+You should see an html file for the whole book, a folder called "chapters" that contains each section of the book as its own html file, and a few other files/folders that will help your browser style the book's appearance and insert images.
-Doubleclicking on any .html file should open it in your browser of choice, or you can drag a file into a browser window.
+Double-clicking on any html file will likely open it in your default browser; if that doesn't work, you can drag an html file into a browser window.
 Voila!

 If you want to quickly access an online version of the textbook, without having to download anything, go to https://ancient-geek-git.github.io/Civil-Procedure-10th-Ed.

 # ABOUT

 This is a patched together html e-book.
-It's meant to allow students to access their textbook in a browser without needing to use the distracting interface that textbook publishers force students to use.
-With this version, you can print as much as you want, edit the text to make corrections, access the book from unlimited devices, and keep it indefinitely without worrying that a company will cut off your access to the text that you paid for.
+It's meant to allow students to access their textbook in a browser without needing to use the distracting interface that the big textbook publishers force on students.
+With this version, you can print as much as you want, edit the text directly to make corrections\*, access the book from unlimited devices, and keep it indefinitely without worrying that a company will cut off your access to the text.

-These html files are also easier to use than a scanned pdf of the book.
-An html file of the full casebook is hundreds of times smaller than an equivalent pdf file.
-As long as you're using a computer from this century, having a dozen casebooks in html format open at the same time wouldn't make your computer freeze or slow down.
+These html files are also hopefully easier to use than a scanned pdf of the book.
+An html file of the entire casebook is thousands of times smaller than an equivalent pdf file.
+On basically any computer from this millennium, having a dozen casebooks in html format open at the same time wouldn't make your computer slow down or freeze.

-Clcking on footnotes and other navigation links within the document will jump you to the referenced section.
-There are also separate TOC and Index files; clicking on a page number hyperlink from one of these files will first open the html of the whole book and then jump to the page you selected.
+Clicking on footnotes and other navigation links within the document will jump you to the referenced section.
+There are also separate TOC and Index files in the chapters folder; clicking on a page number hyperlink from one of these files will first open the html of the whole book and then. after a short pause, jump to the page you selected.

-No annotation tools—that's something you'd have to use the publishers' websites for.
+No annotation tools—that's a feature you would have to get from the publishers' websites.

 # Caution

 If you rename files, especially the file of the whole book, the links in the TOC and Index files will break.
-The book's appearance will change if you move the html files out of the folder with the css file in it.
+The book's appearance will change if you move the html files into a different place on your computer than the folder containing the css file and images folder.

+\* *You need to be comfortable editing html files to do this.
+If that's something you can do, you can easily supplement the casebook by inserting diagrams, pictures, notes, colored backgrounds to help you find a section, etc.